Analyse

 • Ensuring blinding also during the analysis

-The majority of studies will involve some type of statistics to be done.
-The details of which should be defined already during your planning stage to ensure that you can achieve meaningful results from the experiments you performed.
+The majority of studies will involve some type of statistical analysis.
+This should be defined during your planning stage to ensure that meaningful conclusions can be drawn from your experiments.

 The details of your statistics will largely vary depending on your experimental design and hypothesis.
 If you need specific help with your statistical analysis, feel free to write an email to UUBF.

-Make sure you are not only performing your statistical analysis, but also documenting the conclusions you are drawing from each test and possible steps leading up to each and following from each individual test performed.
+While performing your statistical analysis, document the conclusions you draw from each test and any steps proceeding or following from them.
 By doing this, you make reporting and controlling your analysis process and results easier.

-Depending on the software you are using for performing your statistics, you have several options for documenting your analysis process, the conclusions you are drawing from it and your motivation for proceeding to each consecutive step.
+Depending on the statistical software you use, you have several options for documenting your analysis process:

-• Document your thoughts and process in your lab book or ELN and make sure to create a trace between your documentation and the actual analysis.
+• Document your thoughts and process in your lab journal.
+Make sure to create a trace between your documentation and the actual analysis.

-• If you are using R for your analysis, you can use literate programming with RMarkdown or LaTeX and the packages Sweave and Knitr to create and design reports containing both information regarding your analysis as well as your data analysis scripts.
+• If you are using R for your analysis, you can create reports containing information regarding your analysis and scripts.
+This is performed with RMarkdown or LaTeX and the packages Sweave and Knitr.

-Depending on the results of your experiment, you might need to perform additional experiments or alter the setup of the experiment to gain additional insights.
+Depending on the results, you might need to perform additional experiments or adjust the experimental setup to gain additional insights.
 Furthermore, you might need to increase the number of animals used if the assumptions underlying the sample size calculation were not completely accurate.
 In several cases, this will warrant going back to the design and perform stages of your research to make the necessary alterations.

 UUBF support - from design to published paper